 (RNN) - White House lawyer Ty Cobb is retiring at the end of the month.

-He has been the top lawyer representing President Donald Trump in the Russia probe since July 15.
-Cobb has been discussing retirement for weeks, Sanders said.
+Cobb has been representing President Donald Trump in the Russia probe since July 15, 2017.

-Emmett Flood, who represented President Bill Clinton during his impeachment, will be replacing Cobb on Trump's legal team, The New York Times reported.
+Emmett Flood, who represented President Bill Clinton during his impeachment, will be replacing Cobb on Trump's legal team.